Nima-Jamalian/cSharp-Survival-Guide/README.md

 # cSharp-Survival-Guide
-This Unity project consist of lots senses each sense is dedicated to cover one topics of programming.
+This Unity project consist of lots scenes each scene is dedicated to cover one topics of programming.

 This project cover
 beginner level programming